Edward Olivares Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.
+- The Rays pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.

-- The Rays have a 3.54 team ERA that ranks second among all league pitching staffs.
+- The Rays' 3.57 team ERA ranks second among all MLB pitching staffs.

-- McClanahan (11-1) gets the starting nod for the Rays in his 16th start of the season.
-He's put together a 2.12 ERA in 89 1/3 innings pitched, with 97 strikeouts.
+- His last appearance came on Saturday against the San Diego Padres, when the right-hander went six innings, surrendering two earned runs while allowing four hits.

-- In his last appearance on Saturday, the lefty threw 6 2/3 innings against the San Diego Padres, allowing one earned run while surrendering three hits.
+- In 13 games this season, the 29-year-old has put up an ERA of 3.26, with 9 strikeouts per nine innings.
+Opponents are batting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.